cfengine/documentation/reference/components/cf-serverd.markdown

 ### maxconnections

-**Description:** Maximum number of connections that will be accepted
+**Description:** Maximum number of concurrent connections the server will accept.
+Recommended value for a hub is **two times the total number of hosts bootstrapped to this hub**.

-Watch out for kernel limitations for maximum numbers of open file descriptors which can limit this.

 **Type:** `int`

 **Allowed input range:** `0,99999999999`

-**Default value:** 30 remote queries
+**Default value:** 30

 **Example:**